semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 #### ES6 and CommonJS

-The JavaScript and TypeScript ecosystems contain various ways for importing and exporting code, Semgrep can track dataflow through ES6 imports or exports and some CommonJS export paths (See [Known limitations of cross file analysis](/semgrep-code/semgrep-pro-engine-intro#known-limitations-of-cross-file-analysis).
+The JavaScript and TypeScript ecosystems contain various ways for importing and exporting code.
+Semgrep can track dataflow through ES6 imports or exports and some CommonJS export paths.
+See [Known limitations of cross file analysis](/semgrep-code/semgrep-pro-engine-intro#known-limitations-of-cross-file-analysis).

 ##### ES6